 Today the Hudsons are finally retired, and enjoy frequent visits from their children and grandchildren.
 Though their health fluctuates, on good days husband and wife are relatively active and social, enjoying lunches with friends, or in Hudson’s case, lingering drinks at his favourite watering holes.

-Hudson recently celebrated his 90th birthday at his son’s villa at the Four Seasons in Mae Rim, giving a humourous speech reflecting upon the 65 years since his first arrival in Thailand, his 50 years in Chiang Mai and his 50th wedding anniversary.
+Hudson recently celebrated his 90th birthday at his son’s villa at the Four Seasons in Mae Rim, giving a humorous speech reflecting upon the 65 years since his first arrival in Thailand, his 50 years in Chiang Mai and his 50th wedding anniversary.